UPDATED AUGUST 2025

 7-years old | Lumberton, North Carolinaicon

 Talan West, 7-years old, was brutally killed by a neighbor's pit bull, while two other dogs attacked and injured his 8-year old brother.
-The attack occurred on the 2400 block of Odum Road in Lumberton, a few homes down from where the siblings lived.
+The attack occurred at approximately 11:20 am in the 2400 block of Odum Road in Lumberton, a few homes down from where the siblings lived.
 Talan and his brother Jaylan were playing in a field behind their home when three loose dogs charged them.
 Jaylan jumped on a car, but his younger brother could not escape.
-Robeson County deputies found Talan unresponsive with “severe puncture wounds about the body.”
+Robeson County sheriff's deputies found Talan unresponsive with “severe puncture wounds about the body.”
 His mother Jamie West said the pit bull ripped out the back of his neck, breaking it.
 Both children were taken to Southeastern Regional Medical Center, where Talan died.
 His brother was treated for dog bite injuries and released.
 The male pit bull was found dead at the scene; the dog reportedly had a severe case of heartworms and became overexcited during the attack causing heart failure.
 The two dogs that attacked Jaylan, both mixed-breed females, were euthanized after the attack. [source citations]

 Date of death: January 24, 2016 Chained: No